AgencyPMG/Queue/docs/drivers.rst

     $driver = new PheanstalkDriver(
         new Pheanstalk('localhost', 11300),
-        new NativeSerializer('this is a key used to sign messages') );
+        NativeSerializer::fromSigningKey('this is a key used to sign messages') );